-Top 5 Ways You Know You Have Blocked Drain
+Top 5 Ways To Tell You Have Blocked Drain

 The easiest way to know if you have a blocked drain is checking visually.
 Is there a drain blocked in your toilet, shower, bath or sink?
 Are they draining slower than usual?
 If a blockage is particularly bad water may not drain all the way or drain at all.
 If this is likely then the blockage is likely in the fixture itself.
 If all these water systems are backed up, then the problem lies in the sewer drain.
 The toilet is often the main driver for a blockage in your home.
 If you flush your toilet and it only causes the water to rise, then you’ve got a blocked drain.